 Private One-on-One Lessons

 You can even schedule periodic lessons.
 Just email me or call and we can squeeze you in if you are traveling through the area.
-I often start my teaching day early in the more and go late into the night.
+I often start my teaching day early in the morning and go late into the night.
 Anything is possible.
-Come in one a month for an hour or two.
+Come in once a month for an hour or two.

 One-on-One Virtual Lessons